Kugelblitz360/C64MEGA65DOCS/jiffydos-and-alternative-kernals.md

 While the Core officially has no function to install other Kernal ROMs, there is no check whether the JiffyDOS-Kernal actually is JiffyDOS.
 If you want to install your own kernal you can name any 16KB Basic+Kernal ROM `jd-c64.bin` and any 16KB 1541 ROM `jd-c1541.bin` and they are activated if you select JiffyDOS in the Core menu.
 Just make sure you have installed both files, even if you only want to replace the C64 Kernal, you need to supply the standard 1541 ROMs then.

 For example we have successfully tested **JaffyDOS**, a modified JiffyDOS Kernal.
 There is no reason why other Kernals should not work, but they are not tested.
 JaffyDOS can be found with your favourite Internet Search Engine.
+We do not recommend the *Jiffy Dolphin SD2IEC Patch* Kernel as that one has been shown to have errors (drops data reads) in some cases.

 Pro Tip: You can have different Kernels on different Micro SD Cards if for whatever reason you need to try more than one custom Kernal.